banzaicloud/anchore-image-validator/README.md

 # Anchore Image Validator

+Anchore Image Validator lets you automatically detect or block security issues just before a Kubernetes pod starts.

-This admission-server that is used as a ValidatingWebhook in a k8s cluster.
-If it's working, kubernetes will send requests to the admission server when a Pod creation is initiated.
-The server checks the image, which is defined in PodSpec, against configured Anchore-engine API.
-If the API responds with an error, that the image is not valid according to defined policy, k8s will reject the Pod creation request.
+This repository contains an [admission webhook](https://banzaicloud.com/blog/k8s-admission-webhooks/) server that can be configured as a ValidatingWebhook in a k8s cluster.
+Kubernetes will send requests to the admission server when a Pod creation is initiated.
+The server checks the image defined in the pod specification using the configured Anchore-engine API.
+If the result indicates that the image does not comply with the defined policy, k8s will reject the Pod creation request.

-- If an image is not valid, the release will be able to put into whitelist using CRD (whitelists).
+- If an image is not valid, the release can be added to a *whitelist* resource (CRD) to bypass the blocking.
-- Every image check results are logged as a sructured format to specified CRD (audits).
+- The results of image checks are stored as an *audit* resource (CRD) in a sructured format.

-### Accessing banzaicloud security via k8s api:
+### Accessing banzaicloud security features via k8s api:

 ```shell
 $ curl http://<k8s apiserver>/apis/security.banzaicloud.com/v1alpha1